AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 # Getting started with GAN section

-The first phase is the creation of the dataset. please install:
+As a first step, we clone the repository, in order to define the first working environment, so then do the necessary installations.
 ```
 git clone https://github.com/AntonioVispi/Fancy_Augmentation_for_Classification.git
 cd Fancy_Augmentation_for_Classification
+conda env create -f environment.yml
+conda activate Tesi_Vispi_GAN
 pip install -U albumentations
+python -m pip install psutil
 ```
+The entire first part, relating to StyleGAN3, can be performed within the first environment that has been defined.
+We now begin the definition of the dataset.

 (Optional step) If among the classes of your dataset, there is one class that is too numerous compared to the others, it is possible to select a subset of better images.
 The number of images you want will be selected.
-The selected images have the best resolution of all.
+The selected images are simultaneously the heaviest, in terms of pixels, and the most resolute in terms of sharpness.

 Enter the path of the too numerous class `path_in` and the path where you want the class with the desired number of images to be saved `path_out`.
 Also enter the number of images you want to keep.
 Ex: 5000.
 ```